themson/MurDocK/README.md

 # Usage:

 ### Components
-1. dockSERVER - run on remote host
+1. server - run on remote host
-2. dockCLIENT - run on local host
+2. client - run on local host
 3. Atleast one _"Buffer"_ class (on each host)

 ### Help Menu -